FAQs

 - if the second decimal digit is 7 or less, delete it and reduce the first decimal digit by 1.
 Sign the bridge with the remaining whole number and first decimal digit, as reduced.

-For each measured bridge height, here's what the sign should read:
+For each measurable bridge height, here’s what the sign should read:

 This website is dedicated to finding all the possibilities.
 Join the Height Hunt!